Our Mission and Vision

 - When reasoning rigorously, we always dig deep by asking ourselves “What does this mean?” and “Why is this true?”

 - We try to assign work to students that is meaningful so that they will be more inspired.
-We avoid rote computations, which are neither intuitive nor rigorous when the associated algorithms or formulas are not explained.
+When assigning computations, we explain the origins of the associated algorithms or formulas.

-- Within our proofs curriculum, we believe in both short-term problem-solving, akin to sprints, and long-term theory-building, akin to marathons.
+- Within our enriched curriculum, we believe in both short-term problem-solving, akin to sprints, and long-term theory-building, akin to marathons.

-- We are as truthful as possible with our audience by clearly stating any assumptions, deficiencies or omissions, in order to give a precise picture of our level of exposition.
+- We are as truthful as possible with our students by clearly stating any assumptions, deficiencies or omissions, in order to give a precise picture of our level of exposition.

 - Don’t avoid pattern recognition but focus on recognizing heuristics that are widely applicable instead of superficial characteristics such as formulas that apply to only niche scenarios.
 Examples of famous heuristics are to work on a simpler question or to work backwards.